zachregester/personal-project/README.md

 **Notes**
 --------
-In a real production environment, I’d schedule a daily job to refesh data and add source freshness checks.
+In a real production environment, I would schedule a daily job (seed → run → test) to refesh data and add source freshness checks on regular cadence.

 This repo is for viewing only - it omits environment configuration and credentials.